from starting to cut the wood

 I decide to stay for a while.

-The soundscapes fades into the studio of a mask carver, who starts to carve a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
-Each of these sounds have their own specific pacing and pattern, which opens up images, feelings, associations.
+The stage fades into darkness with a soundscape of an Indonesian village with chickens, birds, people’s activities and into the studio of the mask carver, who starts to carve a mask: from using the saw, ax, chisels, knife, sandpaper until a fine brush.
+The sounds are reflecting on his work pace, the very specific steps of his process of mask making and his relationship towards his work materials and tools.
+Each of these sounds have their own pacing and pattern, which opens up images, feelings, associations.

 I am thinking of the shift, this moment in history when machines started to replace body movements.
 When a new rhythm was created and human touch started to disappear.
 What is the rhythm of the digital world?